-- 3.2.7 The Responsible Person must provide induction training, refresher training and other relevant information to occupationally exposed persons. - 3.2.8 The Responsible Person must ensure that the type and level of training required and its method of presentation is: - (a) consistent with the training needs of the occupationally exposed persons - (b) commensurate with the radiation risks associated with the workplace. - 3.2.9 The Responsible Person must ensure that all personnel who may be exposed to radiation in their work have appropriate education, training and qualification so that they: - (a) understand their responsibilities - (b) can perform their duties competently, with appropriate judgement and in accordance with the Responsible Person's radiation management plan. - 3.2.10 The Responsible Person must document the induction and training programs conducted in accordance with the radiation management plan and record participation.
+- 3.2.9 The Responsible Person must ensure that all personnel who may be exposed to radiation in their work have appropriate education, training and qualification so that they: - (a) understand their responsibilities - (b) can perform their duties competently, with appropriate judgement and in accordance with the Responsible Person's radiation management plan. - 3.2.10 The Responsible Person must document the induction and training programs conducted in accordance with the radiation management plan and record participation.